 Christ’s and Trinity Colleges are pleased to announce the return of their annual Women in Maths residential.
-The dates for the 2019 residential are Thursday 21 March to Saturday 23 March 2019.
+The dates for the 2020 residential are Thursday 19 March to Saturday 21 March 2020.
+If you would like to register your interest and receive an email when applications open, you can do so here.

 While there are lots of events run across the country to encourage young women to study STEM subjects, this event specifically targets potential female applicants to Mathematics courses at top universities.